John HeiserWashington Improv Theater

 John Heiser was born and raised in York, PA.
 He is not a peppermint patty.

-John began studying comedy at the DC Improv under Matt Kazam and Shawn Westfall, later at Dojo Comedy as well as workshops with instructors from Second City, Magnet Theater and the Upright Citizens Brigade.
-He is known for his play in indie troupes Late Expectations, Pony!
-Poni!
-Pone!, and more recently with The In Laws and The Four Heads.
+John began studying comedy at the DC Improv under Matt Kazam and Shawn Westfall, later at Dojo Comedy as well as with instructors from Second City, Magnet Theater and the Upright Citizens Brigade.
+He is also known for his play in indie troupe The Four Heads.

 In his spare time John enjoys interjecting trivial information into other people’s stories, entertaining his friends’ kids and watching sportsball.
 Fun fact: John’s high school basketball jersey was retired… in order to honor some other player.
-John swears “I wore the number last, that counts!
+John swears “I wore the number last in a varsity game, that counts!
 They retired MY number.”

 When he's not on stage you can find him doing impressions of Dr. Evil, Ron Burgandy and Katie Ozog